-4.5.
-The biological carbon pump in the North Atlantic
+4.5 The biological carbon pump in the North Atlantic

-In order to investigate the efficiency of the biological carbon pump in the North Atlantic, we examined the daily PP (Fonseca-Batista et al., 2018; this issue; Lemaitre et al., 2018; this issue), the upper-ocean POC export (Lemaitre et al., 2008; this issue) and the POC remineralisation in the mesopelagic layer (Table 3; Fig. 10).
+In order to investigate the efficiency of the biological carbon pump in the North Atlantic, we examined the daily PP (Fonseca-Batista et al., 2018; this issue; Lemaitre et al., 2018; this issue), the upper-ocean POC export (Lemaitre et al., 2008; this issue), and the POC remineralisation in the mesopelagic layer (Table 4; Fig. 10).

-During GEOVIDE, low (\leq 12 %) export efficiencies (i.e., the ratio between PP and POC export) were observed at most stations indicating an accumulation of biomass in surface waters or a strong turn-over of the exported organic matter due to important remineralisation occurring in the upper water column (< 100 m).
+During GEOVIDE, low ($\leq 14\%$) export efficiencies (i.e. the ratio between PP and POC export) were observed at most stations, indicating an accumulation of biomass in surface waters or a strong turnover of the exported organic matter due to important remineralisation occurring in the upper water column (< 100 m).
 Furthermore, mesopelagic POC remineralisation fluxes were relatively high, equalling or exceeding the POC export fluxes at some stations.
 This highlights a strong mesopelagic remineralisation with little or no material left for export to the deep ocean, but above all, it involves an imbalance between carbon supplies and mesopelagic remineralisation.

-This imbalance can result from the differences between the time windows over which the PP, POC export and POC remineralisation fluxes are integrated.
-Indeed, the measurements of PP represent a snapshot (24h incubations) while measurements of export (234Th) integrate several weeks (Benitez-Nelson et al., 2001; Buesseler et al., 1992) and remineralisation (from the Baxs proxy) probably integrates much longer time scales.
+This imbalance can result from the differences between the time windows over which the PP, POC export, and POC remineralisation fluxes are integrated.
+Indeed, the measurements of PP represent a snapshot (24 h incubations) while measurements of export (234Th) integrate several weeks (Benitez-Nelson et al., 2001; Buesseler et al., 1992) and remineralisation (from the Baxs proxy) probably integrates much longer timescales.
 Moreover, previous studies in the Southern Ocean showed that mesopelagic processing of exported organic carbon, as reflected by Baxs, has a phase lag relative to the upper-ocean processes (Dehairs et al., 1997; Cardinal et al., 2005).
-Thus, we do not expect mesopelagic Baxs to be in phase with coinciding amplitude of PP and subsequent export.
-Because of the observed high remineralisation fluxes relative to the export fluxes, particularly in the ARCT province, it is likely that particulate organic matter sank out of the surface waters and became subject to mineralisation in the mesopelagic layer during the period preceding the specific time windows for POC export and PP. Such discrepancies between fluxes can be amplified by the spatial and temporal variability of the phytoplankton blooms in this province, generating sudden high export events and associated remineralisation.
-In contrast to the above, at Station 32 in the NADR province, a large fraction of exported POC (50%; Table 4), appears to escape remineralisation.
-The more efficient POC transfer through the mesopelagic layer of this province may be explained by the fact that sampling took place in an early stage of the bloom and/or by the presence of calcified phytoplankton species, ballasting aggregates thereby increasing their settling velocity (see Section 4.1).
+Thus, we do not expect mesopelagic Ba{xx} to be in phase with coinciding amplitude of PP and subsequent export.
+Because of the observed high remineralisation fluxes relative to the export fluxes, particularly in the ARCT province, it is likely that particulate organic matter sank out of the surface waters and became subject to mineralisation in the mesopelagic layer during the period preceding the specific time windows for POC export and PP. Such discrepancies between fluxes can be amplified by the spatial and temporal variability in the phytoplankton blooms in this province, generating sudden high export events and